Hi Ms. Pera,

 - You can receive individual e-mails or a daily digest, or you can read on the website.

 - I founded and moderate this wonderfully supportive group, with the help of many co-moderators whose partners (and often children) have ADHD.
 One of our veteran moderators has ADHD as well.

-- Please be sure to read thoroughly the instructions for joining the group.
+- Please be sure to read thoroughly the instructions for applying to join the group.

 I hope you find these resources helpful!